Client Observability: Web

 The Vonage Video SDK exposes detailed stream-quality metrics through a high-level statistics API—recommended for most use cases—which provides audio, video, network, and sender-side statistics in a unified, session-aware form that remains stable across peer-connection transitions.
 For advanced debugging, the SDK also offers access to the raw WebRTC stats report, which reflects unprocessed peer-connection data.

-The Vonage Video Web SDK sends periodic audio and video network statistics for both publishers and subscribers.
-These include packet counts, bitrates, frame rate data, pause/freeze metrics, codec information, and optional sender-side network estimation.
+The Vonage Video Web SDK sends periodic audio, video, and media link statistics for both publishers and subscribers.
+These include packet counts, bitrates, frame rate data, pause/freeze metrics, codec information, and transport-level network metrics such as bandwidth estimation and network condition scoring.

 Getting Statistics for a Publisher